MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/broadcast-receivers.md

 ---
-title: "Broadcast Receiver in Xamarin.Android"
+title: "Broadcast Receivers in Xamarin.Android"
 description: "This section discusses how to use a Broadcast Receiver." ms.topic: article ms.prod: xamarin